SuperOfficeDocs/data-access/docs/netserver/web-services/endpoints/http-headers.md

 This will return a **412 Precondition failed** response if the contact has been modified after October 2015.

 This is telling you that your cached copy of the data is no good anymore.
-It has been modified on the server since you fetched it.
+It has been modified on the server after you fetched it.